apcamargo/WillItCode/README.md

 ## Overview

 WillItCode is tool to classify RNA sequences into protein-coding (mRNA) or non-coding (lncRNA).
-It computes a series of features that describe the sequence composition and similarity to protein motifs and then classify them using a gradient boosted trees model.
+It computes a series of features that describe the sequence composition and the similarity to protein domains and classify the transcripts using a gradient boosted trees model ([XGBoost](https://xgboost.readthedocs.io/)).

 ## Preparing the work environment

 1. Install the [Conda](https://conda.io/) package and environment manager.
 This can be achieved by installating [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://www.anaconda.com/download/#linux).
-2. Create the WillItCode environment: `conda env create -f willitcode_environment.yml`
+2. Create the WillItCode Conda environment: `conda env create -f willitcode_environment.yml`
-3. Activate the WillItCode environment: `source activate willitcode`
+3. Activate the WillItCode Conda environment: `source activate willitcode`
 4. Download the latest version of the [Pfam database](http://pfam.xfam.org/) into the `Pfam` directory and unpack it.
 5. Prepare the HMM database: `hmmpress Pfam-A.hmm`

 ## Scripts

-WillItCode is comprised of four scripts which performs different functions.
+WillItCode is comprised of four scripts which perform different steps of the pipeline.
 All scripts include help messages that can be viewed using the `-h` argument.

 - `willitcode_make_hexamer_table.py`:
   - Outputs a file containing the hexamer frequencies in the ORFs of coding and non-coding transcripts.